bldambtn/UnnecessaryAcronyms/README.md

 # UnnecessaryAcronyms

-## Descrption
+## Description
-A CMS-style (Content Management System) blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+A CMS-style (Content Management System) blog site designed for developers who want to share their thoughts, articles, and opinions on technical topics.
+This platform, built from scratch and deployed on Render, follows the Model-View-Controller (MVC) architectural paradigm.
+Using Handlebars.js for templating, Sequelize as the ORM, and express-session for authentication, the site allows users to publish blog posts, comment on others' posts, and manage their content through a user-friendly dashboard.
+Whether you're signing up for the first time, logging in to manage your posts, or exploring the latest articles, this site provides a seamless experience for developers to engage with the tech community.

 ## Original User Story and Acceptace Criteria